CaseyFox8/CaseyFox8/README.md

 - Hi, I’m @CaseyFox8
 - I’m interested in movies, games, music, and technology
-- Im a Full=Stack Software Engineer utilizing javascript
+- Im a Full-Stack Software Engineer utilizing javascript

 <!---
 CaseyFox8/CaseyFox8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.